 Today more than ever, publishers understand sustainability can only be achieved by fostering real relationships with their readers (and no, someone liking their Facebook page is not a relationship).
 Also, a relationship cannot be a one-sided conversation.
 Since our humble beginnings, we have worked with publishers to give their audience a voice and empowered them to talk to their audience and not at them.
 Today, hundreds of millions of conversations take place on our partners’ sites through our technology.
 In an open web characterized by retention rates that are as low as it gets, we learned that those who come back talk, and those who talk come back.

-Why is it so tricky?
+Why is civility on the internet so tricky?